iSmaugui/iSmaugui/README.md

 Aside from that, I've always been curious about computers and how they work.
 During my second year of college, I was introduced to the C programming language and felt in love with it.
 I'm here to learn more about C and C++, game development, and embedded systems.
 I'm not an expert in these areas, but I will do my best to contribute however I can.

 🌙 My username, "iSmaugui," is inspired by the character Smaug from J.R.R.
 Tolkien's The Hobbit.
-I'm a big fan of The Lord of the Rings lore.

 Cheers xd